 Famous for its lush rain forests and pristine beaches, any talk of the best beaches in Costa Rica inevitably involves Manuel Antonio National Park.
 Despite being so touristic, you can still find a spot to yourself on one of the many beautiful beaches.
 Playa Espadilla Norte is the most popular with many activities available such as surfing, parasailing and jet skiing.
 Playa Espadilla Sur has a gorgeous view of Norte and the hill.

 Playa Manuel Antonio is the main beach inside the national park that most people visit, but Puerto Escondido and Gemelas are equally as stunning and you can hike to all these spots in a day.
-Any beach at Manuel Antonio National Park is sure to leave you in awe.
+Any beach at Manuel Antonio National Park is sure to leave you in awe as they all have whiteish sand and bright blue waters.

 There aren’t any hotels right on the beach but many are close like the Jungle Beach Hotel which is near Playa Espadilla.
 If you stay on the hill, many hotels have spectacular views of the beaches and the park such as Hotel La Mariposa and Parador.
 Both are luxury hotels and have the best views!